In-patient luxury rehab center in Thailand

 What are the Hallucinogens addiction symptoms?

-The following are among the common signs that may indicate that a person has been abusing or has become dependent upon hallucinogens.
-Hallucinogens addiction symptoms are listed below.
+Hallucinogen addiction symptoms are common signs that indicate that a person has been abusing or has become dependent upon hallucinogens.
+The most common hallucinogens addiction symptoms are listed below.

 • Continuing the use of the hallucinogen despite social or interpersonal and mental or physical problems